About & FAQ

 Founded in 2010, we started simply with bird taxidermy workshops taught upon request.
 The early (and quickly addicted) attendees pressed for new workshops to be added to our ever-growing schedule and we then opened to the public due to popular demand.

-The workshops we offer are exciting, well organised and having taught over 1,000 students in our first 2 years we have finely tuned the proven industry techniques to teach beginners and those at a more advanced level.
+The workshops we offer are exciting, well organised and having taught over 1,000 students in our first 2 years alone we have finely tuned the proven industry techniques to teach beginners and those at a more advanced level.

 Our aim is to instruct to the highest standard taking the time with each student individually to ensure you are happy with your mounted specimen and have achieved excellent results.

 With patient, professionally trained tutors, we remain at the forefront of taxidermy workshops in the city today.
 The team involved in teaching our courses are not accredited taxidermists, but enthusiasts trained by professionals within the industry and dedicated members of the UK Guild of Taxidermists.
 Our tutors produce taxidermy for professional means within various creative industries.

 We offer taxidermy workshops of various durations designed to teach you the basic taxidermy techniques required to skin, flesh, preserve and mount a specimen.
 You will learn the basics of the fine art of taxidermy in our start to finish, no experience necessary, hands-on workshops and leave with your own mounted, finished piece.

 Please remember to source suitable packaging to take your mounted work home.
 If you require approximate measurements, just let us know.

 - Props and miniature outfits (feel free to bring your own)

 - Refreshments other than coffee, tea and water

 Where time permits, tea and coffee is included during the workshop with additional refreshments (drinks and light snacks) available to purchase throughout.